Faster Randomized Methods for Orthogonality Constrained Problems: Omitted Proofs From Section

 \subsection{Proof of Theorem~\ref{thm:LDAHessiantheorem}}

-\begin{proof} [Proof of Theorem~\ref{thm:LDAHessiantheorem}] The proof is similar to the proof of Theorem \ref{thm:CCAHessiantheorem}.
+\begin{proof} The proof is similar to the proof of Theorem \ref{thm:CCAHessiantheorem}.
 In order to bound the condition number of the Riemannian Hessian at $\matW^{\star}$, we need to bound its maximal and minimal eigenvalues.
-Thus, to prove the theorem we analyze the eigenvalues of the Riemannian Hessian at some critical point $\matW\in\Stiefellda$ (in particular at $\matW^{\star}$) using the Courant-Fischer Theorem for the compact self-adjoint linear operator $\hess{\flda[\cdot]}:T_{\matW}\Stiefellda\to T_{\matW}\Stiefellda$ over the finite dimensional vector space $T_{\matW}\Stiefellda$ (see \cite[Chapter 1, Section 6.10]{kato2013perturbation}):
+Thus, to prove the theorem we analyze the eigenvalues of the Riemannian Hessian at some critical point $\matW\in\Stiefellda$ (in particular at $\matW^{\star}$) using the Courant-Fischer Theorem for the compact self-adjoint linear operator over the finite-dimensional vector space $T_{\matW}\Stiefellda$, see \cite[Chapter 1, Section 6.10]{kato2013perturbation}:

 where